dockstore/dockstore/_docs/dnastack-launch-with.md

 ## While browsing Dockstore

-When browing WDL workflows from within Dockstore, you will see a "Launch-With" icon on the right.
+When browsing WDL workflows from within Dockstore, you will see a "Launch-With" icon on the right.

 ![WDL workflow](/assets/images/docs/dnastack/dnastack_from_dockstore1.png)